ctools/ctools/doc/source/user_manual/getting.rst

 Furthermore it is recommended to have readline and ncurses installed (including the developer packages).

-After downloading the gammalib tarball (see :ref:`download`), save it in an appropriate location (for example ``$HOME/builds``), and type
+After downloading the GammaLib tarball (see :ref:`download`), save it in an appropriate location (for example ``$HOME/builds``), and type

 .. code-block:: bash

-  $ tar xvfz gammalib-0.11.0.tar.gz
+  $ tar xvfz gammalib-1.0.0.tar.gz

 (the ``$`` symbol indicates the console prompt and is not part of the command that you should type in).